wloderhose/hip-pager-bot/README.md

 ## Getting Started

-This README assumes you already have a [https://www.hipchat.com/](HipChat) and a [http://www.pagerduty.com/](PagerDuty) account.
+This README assumes you already have a [HipChat](https://www.hipchat.com/) and a [PagerDuty](http://www.pagerduty.com/) account.

 There are two node modules included in the package: `pd` and `hipbot`.

 * `pd` Includes all the methods used to interact with the PagerDuty developer API
 * `hipbot` Creates a HipChat bot and includes methods that allow bot customization

-Create a PagerDuty object which contains all the methods used to interact with the PagerDuty API:
+First, create a PagerDuty object which contains all the methods used to interact with the PagerDuty API...
 ```js
 var pd = require('pagerduty-bot').set({
 	subdomain : '??????'